 - Slip and fall accidents: After age 65, most spinal cord wounds are caused by falls.
 Among all age groups, falls account for more than 15% of all spinal cord injuries.

 - Acts of violence: Approximately 12% of spinal cord injuries result from violent assaults, often involving knife or gunshot wounds, which may occur on the premises of another party.

 Spinal cord wound victims are entitled to hold responsible parties accountable for their injuries.
 Damages you may be entitled to claim may include:

 - Losses based on relationships with spouse, children, and others

 Contact An Attorney Today

-If you have suffered spinal cord wound in an accident caused by negligence, it is important to recover the maximum compensation available under the law.
-Call Malloy Law Offices, LLC as soon as possible to get our team of experienced lawyers on your side.
+If you have suffered a spinal cord wound in an accident caused by negligence, it is important to recover the maximum compensation available under the law.
+Call Malloy Law Offices, LLC as soon as possible to get our team of experienced spinal injury lawyers on your side.